parag-deshpande/RatingsControllerNew/README.md

 PDRatingsController is used to Rate the App in Appstore.
 Simple to integrate just add pod in your pod file, install pods and use methods described in usage section.
 This has features -
 - Custom Alert messages
-    - set promt title's and messages using method
+    - set promt titles and messages using method
     - (void)setAlertMessage1:(NSString*)alertMessage
     - (void)setAlertMessage2:(NSString*)alertMessage
     - (void)setAlertTitle1:(NSString*)alertTitle